-Yet, summer is an event not to be missed.
-It's very hot, even scorching, and the snowy sidewalks give way to terraces, frozen lakes become places to swim, and you swap your boots for tap dancing.
-While walking in the old Montreal, historic district, you will discover old European architecture and cobblestones along the St. Lawrence River where you can visit the Notre-Dame de Montréal Basilica, the Pointe-à-Callières Museum, the Science Centre, the Bonsecours Market, Place Jacques Cartier...
+However, summer is an event not to be missed.
+It is very hot, even scorching, and the snowy pavements give way to terraces, the frozen lakes become places to swim, and you trade your boots for flip-flops.
+Walking through the old Montreal, a historic district, you will discover old European architecture and cobblestones on the banks of the St. Lawrence River where you can visit the Notre-Dame de Montréal Basilica, the Pointe-à-Callières Museum, the Science Centre, the Bonsecours Market, the Jacques Cartier Square...
 Montreal has modern buildings in the middle of old buildings, and this difference plays a big part in its charm.

-Moving to Ontario,you can walk the streets of Toronto, the banking, financial and artistic hub of English-speaking Canada.
-The CN Tower with its 360-degree panoramic view of the city is one of the attractions of this cosmopolitan city where 50% of the residents belong to a visible minority group and where more than 200 ethnic origins are represented.
+,you can walk through the streets of Toronto, the banking, financial and artistic hub of English-speaking Canada.
+The CN Tower, with its 360-degree panoramic view of the city, is one of the attractions of this cosmopolitan city, where 50% of the residents belong to a visible minority group and more than 200 ethnic origins are represented.